GitNikko/pizza_me/README.md

 **Installation -**

 ruby => 2.5.0p0.
-To run this app locally, clone the repo and run '$bundle install' to add necessary dependencies.
+To run this app locally, clone the repo and run '$bundle install --without production' to add necessary dependencies.
+Then migrate the database 'rails db:migrate'.

 Create a '.env' file in the working directory and add the following API keys: